lassekongo83/Frellwits-filter-lists/README.md

 ##

-<b>IMPORTANT NOTE FOR CHROMIUM-BROWSER USERS:</b> Our list does not, can not, and will never ever support Manifest v3, due to its laughably short rule limit and the removal of `has`, `has-text`, `csp`, and `##+js`, among others.
+<b>IMPORTANT NOTE FOR CHROMIUM-BROWSER USERS:</b> Our list does not, can not, and will not support Manifest v3 insofar as it is currently shaped, due to its laughably short rule limit and the removal of `has`, `has-text`, `csp`, and `##+js`, among others.
 Issue reports for Manifest v3-based extension versions will not be accepted, and if you do submit one, you would be asked to use an alternate web browser or web browser version instead.

 ## Available lists